PHOENIXCONTACT/MORYX-Framework/docs/migrations/v3_to_v4.md

 }
 ````

 Constructor for a `ModuleController`.
 This also includes further imports like `IDbContextManager`.
+(Beaware that the internal dependency injection within a module still uses castel and, hence, works with parameter injection)

 ````cs
 public ModuleController(IModuleContainerFactory containerFactory, IConfigManager configManager, ILoggerFactory loggerFactory, IDbContextManager contextManager)